 APPLE DISTINGUISHED SCHOOL

-Orana Catholic Primary School has been renewed as an Apple Distinguished School for 2016-2017 as continued recognition for sustaining an exemplary learning environment where innovation, leadership, and educational excellence are practised.
+Orana Catholic Primary School has been renewed as an Apple Distinguished School for 2018-2020 as continued recognition for sustaining an exemplary learning environment where innovation, leadership, and educational excellence are practised.
+Orana has been an ongoing Apple Distinguished School since 2011.

 The leadership and staff at Orana Catholic Primary School have shown that they demonstrate the five best practices of an Apple Distinguished School: visionary leadership, innovative learning and teaching, ongoing professional learning, compelling evidence of success, and a flexible learning environment - ensuring that all students are prepared for future success in work and life.